speedmann/prometheus-chia-exporter/README.md

 ```

 # Requirements
-The exporter is menat to be run from your chia-blockchain venv.
+The exporter is meant to be run from your chia-blockchain venv.
 Additionally you need `prometheus-client` as specified in `requirements.txt`

 ```
 cd chia-blockchain